3609-3687 Arbutus St rezoning application

 Rental over condo on Arbutus seems appropriate.
 I expect that this project will appeal to faculty members at York House, Prince of Wales and Traflagar, as well as other local employers on the west side (banks, health care providers, etc) Will you be reaching out to local employers to let them know about this project?

-PamT asked over 3 years ago
+PamT asked about 4 years ago

 If the project is approved by Council and developed, the applicant will be using some of the typical Vancouver rental advertising methods.
 They will have a combination of site signage, a project website that will take rental inquiries starting about 12-18 months before occupancy, Craigslist and Facebook market place will also be used.
 There isn't a guarantee that they will be reaching out to local employers directly but are hopeful that their advertising will reach a wide audience.